Sexual harassment still shrouded in secrecy in big companies

 Symptom of a bigger problem

 But, sexual harassment is only a symptom of a bigger problem – unequal power dynamics and the lack of an inclusive work culture.
-Studies show that when power is shared across genders, sexual harassment goes down.
-Zimmerman says that “when more women are in leadership positions, women are viewed as peers instead of prey.”
+Zimmermann says that "when more women are in leadership positions, women are viewed as peers instead of prey".
+Studies show that companies that are male-dominated and very hierarchical are more prone to sexual harassment and abuse.

 Unfortunately, Wissmann explains, “sexual harassment is still seen as a risk that needs to be managed instead of part of a wider change towards an inclusive work culture”.

 There are some exceptions.
-Simona Scarpaleggia, CEO of IKEA Switzerland, is one of the few female CEOs in Switzerland and has been a vocal advocate external linkfor increasing more women in leadership positions by addressing the attrition of women who leave middle-management positions when they have children.
+Simona Scarpaleggia, CEO of IKEA Switzerland, is one of the few female CEOs in Switzerland and has been a vocal advocate external linkfor increasing the number of women in leadership positions by addressing the attrition of women who leave middle-management positions when they have children.

 In an interview with swissinfo.ch, Ina Rhöös, diversity inclusion manager for IKEA Switzerland, said that “our starting point is that equality is a human right.
 It is part of our DNA.
 We have global guidelines and a network of managers that come together every year to find ways to foster diversity and inclusion.”